daleao/sdv/AwesomeProfessions/README.md

 ## Super Mode

 The Combat tree has received a much more extensive overhaul.
 In addition to their primary fixed perks, 2nd-tier combat professions each have a unique "stackable" secondary perk (Fury, Cold Blood, Temerity, Eubstance).
-Once the maximum stacks have been collected, these professions may sacrifice all stacks to activate a powerful [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) for a short duration.
+Once the maximum stacks have been collected, these professions may sacrifice some or all stacks to activate a powerful [Super Mode](https://tvtropes.org/pmwiki/pmwiki.php/Main/SuperMode) for a short duration.
 A new bar has been added to the HUD to help you keep track of current stacks.
 Only a single profession's Super Mode may be registered at any time; if a player gains multiple combat professions from skill reseting, only base perks will apply, and not the stackable secondary perk or Super Mode.
 The player will be prompted during level up whether they wish to replace their current Super Mode with the new professions'.

 - **Brute / Amazon - Undying Rage** - Doubles all damage bonuses.
 Immune to passing out.
   - Doubled damage bonuses include profession, rings and enchantments.